osm-search/Nominatim/docs/admin/Migration.md

 # Database Migrations

-Nominatim offers automatic migrations for versions 4.3+.
-Please follow the following steps:
+Nominatim offers automatic migrations for versions 4.3+.Please follow these steps:

 * Stop any updates that are potentially running
 * Update the backend: `pip install -U nominatim-db`